This event has expired.

 Designed for youth ages 11-18, Addressing Conflict and Anger Effectively for Youth is a skills-based curriculum specifically tailored to address concerns and difficulties youth are experiencing around making healthy decisions for themselves as well as how to recognize their emotions, especially anger, and manage them in non-violent ways.

-This 8-week class covers such topics as the decision-making process, recognizing and weighing consequences, communication skills, types of power, conflict management, handling authority, the positive and negative consequences of anger, personal anger history, fair fighting, triggers and cool-downs, problem-solving, and much more.
-Parent/guardian attendance is expected on the 1st, 3rd, 5th and 7th nights of the class.
+This 8-week class covers topics from decision-making process, recognizing and weighing consequences, communication skills, types of power, conflict management, handling authority, the positive and negative consequences of anger, personal anger history, fair fighting, triggers and cool-downs, problem-solving, and much more.
+Parent/guardian attendance is expected on both Saturdays of the class.

 The Conflict Center understands, that throughout a child’s development, parents play a critical role in the development of social and emotional skills.
 In recognition of this, we have built a parent-involvement component into each of our youth programs.
 Parents or guardians participate in half of the class sessions, those which focus on family communication and skill-building.